archmedian/policies/intl/en/privacy/index.md

 ### Information we do not collect

-We don’t may collect limited characteristics of protected classifications like age, gender, gender identity, or gender expression.
+We may collect limited characteristics of protected classifications like age, gender, gender identity, or gender expression.
 We don't require this information, but we respect your right of self-expression or to be addressed in the way you like.

 In some of our products meant for contacting people we give option to restrict the availability for contact by age or gender.